 Dark Day Picks

 On Mondays Venetian Red celebrates the day of the week when most galleries and museums are traditionally closed.
-“Dark Day Picks” highlights current exhibitions, new installations, books, or art world tidbits.
+“Dark Day Picks” highlights current exhibitions, new installations, books, and art world tidbits.
 Get a jump on a week filled with art.